kutinden/buyingacar/README.md

 "MSRP discount" is the difference between MSRP and the Sale price of the car.
 It is easier to negotiate between different offers if you have this number for each deal.

 Online guides tell you to not negotiate from MSRP and down, but rather negotiate from dealer cost and up (or "invoice and up").
-This is a good suggestion, but I found that it is hard to follow in practice as it is really hard to determine the real dealer cost incuding all incentives and holdbacks.
+This is a good suggestion, but I found that it is hard to follow in practice as it is really hard to determine the real dealer cost including all incentives and holdbacks.
 Since MSRP is the same for same car, comparing offers by the difference between MSRP and Sale price (assuming other fees are more or less identical) is as good as comparing between dealer cost (which dealer is not motivated to tell you) and the Sale price.

 The term "Monroney sticker" (also known as "window sticker" for most of us) is usually not known by someone outside of the car sales industry.
 In some cases this will make a person talking to you treat you more seriously and not try to play games with you.
 Just do not write "window sticker", write "Monroney sticker" or just "Monroney".
 They will understand.